(Last Updated On: January 1, 2018)

 “I drink to make other people more interesting.”
 Ernest Hemingway

-Lucky Liquor Co*– Lucky Liquor Co is a cosy, friendly space with a drink menu theme – 13 seasonal concoctions dreamt up each quarter using alcohol you’ve probably never heard of, served up by friendly, patient staff who are happy to explain it all.
+Lucky Liquor Co*– Lucky Liquor Co is a cosy space with a sort of themed drink menu – 13 seasonal concoctions dreamt up each quarter using alcohol you’ve probably never heard of, served up by friendly, patient staff who are happy to explain it all.

 39A Queen St, EH2 3NH

 Paradise Palms*– There’s so many random things on the walls and ceiling of Paradise Palms it almost defies any coherent theme, although they lean toward ‘tropical’.
 Their sharing teapot cocktails (ie: they’re served in a tea pot), frequent live cabaret shows and ‘vegan soul food’ make it a lot of fun any day of the week.

 41 Lothian St, EH1 1HB

 Bryant and Mack– It may be yet another (New York detective themed) hidden, speakeasy, oldy-world establishment, but it’s also very serious about the art of cocktails.
 Bryant and Mack only opened in 2016 but is already winning awards.
 I’m sure they’ll be much more excited to be on this prestigious Stuff Edinburgh list though, won’t they?

 “I like coffee because it gives me the illusion that I might be awake.”
 Lewis Black

 Artisan Roast*– As much as I’m sick of the word ‘artisan’ I can’t hold it against Artisan Roast here as they are probably the reason Edinburgh has such a roaring independent, ahem, artisan coffee scene.
 They are so successful these days you can find them at three locations and their beans stocked in many other cafes around town.